Azure/bicep-types-az/generated/devtestlabs/microsoft.devtestlab/2016-05-15/types.md

 * **storageType**: string: Storage type to use for virtual machine (i.e. Standard, Premium).
 * **uniqueIdentifier**: string: The unique immutable identifier of a resource (Guid).
 * **userName**: string: The user name of the virtual machine.
 * **virtualMachineCreationSource**: 'FromCustomImage' | 'FromGalleryImage': Tells source of creation of lab virtual machine.
 Output property only.
-Possible values include: 'FromCustomImage', 'FromGalleryImage'

 ## ApplicableSchedule
 ### Properties